-The Board of Directors has adopted a policy that all directors are expected to attend our annual meetings of stockholders in person, unless doing so is impracticable due to unavoidable conflicts.
-All of our current directors in office at the time of the 2019 Annual Meeting of Stockholders were in attendance in person or via conference call.
+The Board of Directors has adopted a policy that all directors are expected to attend our annual meetings of stockholders in person, unless doing so is impracticable due to public safety concerns or unavoidable conflicts.
+All of our current directors in office at the time of the 2022 annual meeting of stockholders were in attendance via the audio webcast.